I’m amazed at the quality and extensive knowledge of each instructor and I am simply thrilled I chose to be of this program..

 - To qualify, the recipient must be a staff or board member, or a volunteer with a nonprofit organization located in and serving at least 1 of the 18 western NC counties.

-- Limit 1 scholarship per person each term.
-Each class offered has a maximum of 5 scholarships available.
+- Limit 2 scholarship per person each term.
+Each class has a limited number of scholarships available.

 - To access the scholarship, complete and submit a Scholarship Request form or contact WNC Nonprofit Pathways at 828-242-9028.